-Investments are recorded at fair value, other than investment agreements and certificates of deposit, which are recorded at cost.
-DASNY uses an independent pricing source to determine the fair value of investments at quoted market prices.
+Investments are recorded at fair value, other than nonparticipating interest earning investment agreements and certificates of deposit, which are recorded at cost.
 Changes in fair value are included in Income on Investments Held for Institutions and nonoperating Income on Investments Held for DASNY in the Statement of Revenues, Expenses, and Changes in Net Position, except for changes in fair value related to investments in the construction accounts, as described in note 2(e).